meisnate12/MK-Docs/docs/files/templates.md

 Collection, Playlist, Metadata, and Overlay Files often share a lot of common or generalizable configuration details.
 Templates allow you to define these details in order for them to be used across multiple definitions.

-Templates are defined under the top level attribute `templates`.
+Templates definitions are placed under the top level attribute `templates`.
 The `templates` top level attribute and its templates can either be defined in the same file as the other definitions or from an external file using the top level `external_templates` attribute.
 See [File Blocks](../config/files.md) for how to define files for `external_templates`.

 ??? example "External Template Example (Click to Expand)"